open-voice-interoperability/website/site/content/communities/_index.md

     imageUrl: /img/1x1-white-pixel.png
     text: >-
       For European voice practitioners and industry associations.
 Primary
-      responsibility: to ensure that the entirety of The Open Voice Network hears clearly the voice of European conversational AI, and specifically on topics of regulation, requirements, inclusivity, value propositions, and ethical use.
+      responsibility: to ensure that the entirety of the Open Voice Network hears clearly the voice of European conversational AI, and specifically on topics of regulation, requirements, inclusivity, value propositions, and ethical use.